Planning histories and the environmental turnFilippo De Pieri, “Planning Perspectives”, 41, 1 (2026)

 In this article written for the 40th Anniversary issue of “Planning Perspectives”, Filippo De Pieri reflects on the limited presence of environmental topics within the current panorama of planning history, as well as on the limited presence of planning topics within current environmental history research.
-The paper discusses some of the historiographical reasons behind this misalignment and proposes a few directions for further exploration and discussion.
+The paper discusses some of the historiographical reasons behind this misalignment and offers clues for further exploration and discussion.

 Related

-Keynote speech delivered at Beijing’s Tsinghua School of Architecture on November 1, 2025, within...
+In this keynote speech delivered at Beijing’s Tsinghua School of Architecture on November 1,...

 Italia giardino del mondo: Where nature meets art, craft, and designPhoto exhibition, Castello del Valentino, October 20-24, 2025